ariannedee/intro-to-python/README.md

 Clone the repository.

 #### If you don't know git:
-1. Click the "Clone or download" (green) button at the top-right of the page
+1. Click the green "↓ Code" button at the top-right of the page
 2. Click "Download ZIP"
 3. Unzip it and move the **intro-to-python-master** folder to a convenient location

-### 4. Make sure that Python is properly installed
+### 4. Make sure that you can run Python in PyCharm
-1. Open the *Command Prompt* application in Windows or *Terminal* on Mac or Linux

-1. Type `python --version` and press enter

-1. Type `python3 --version` and press enter

-1. Type `py --version` and press enter (Windows)

-1. At least one of these commands should print a Python version of 3.6 or higher
-(whichever version you just downloaded)

-**Note:**
-You can now type just the `python` or `python3` or `py` command in *Command Prompt* or *Terminal* to run the Python interpreter.
-You can also run a *.py* file by running
-`python filename.py`

-## FAQs
-### Can I use Python 2?

-Yes, but I highly recommend using Python 3.
-If you are using Python 2, a few commands will be different.
-I will mention them throughout the class.

-### Can I use a different code editor besides PyCharm?

-Yes, but it is only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
-If it has syntax highlighting for Python, that is ideal.
+1. Open PyCharm (skip any configuration steps) and open the **intro-to-python-master** folder

+1. Navigate to `Examples/example_1_first_code.py` and double click to open it in the editor

+1. On the open file, right click and select **Run 'example_1_first_code'**

+1. In the Run tab on the bottom, you should see `Process finished with exit code 0`

+1. If you got an error, follow the instructions for setting your Python version in PyCharm

-### PyCharm can't find Python 3
+### Setting your Python version in PyCharm

 On a Mac:
 - Go to **PyCharm** > **Preferences**